writethedocs/www/README.md

 ### Code Architecture

-All of the generated website lives inside the `docs` directory.
+All of the generated website lives inside the `docs` directory, but many files outside the `conf/` directory are just static RST.
 We are trying to move towards a more data driven approach, which allows for easier maintenance and reuse of content between events.